Walkable urban neighbourhoods – Freeing up potential for sustainable and active travel by improving walking and its connections with public transport

 WalkUrban aims to better understand local accessibility and urban walkability in order to free up the potential for walking.

-By exploring the links between objective, subjective and perceived walking accessibility the project will identify key enabling and hindering factors for walking in various urban neighbourhoods.
-This will be done in close collaboration with local stakeholders and citizens in the three chosen European cities: Genoa, Dortmund and Gothenburg.
-The ultimate aim is to provide local solutions to support walking as a zero-emission, sustainable and active transport mode in urban areas.
+By exploring the links between objective, subjective and perceived walking accessibility the project identified key enabling and hindering factors for walking in various urban neighbourhoods.
+This was done in close collaboration with local stakeholders and citizens in the three chosen European cities: Genoa, Dortmund and Gothenburg.
+The ultimate aim was to provide local solutions to support walking as a zero-emission, sustainable and active transport mode in urban areas.

-The project started in June 2021 and will continue for 36 months until May 2024, with partners from Germany, Italy, Sweden and the United Kingdom,
+The project started in June 2021 and continued for 36 months until May 2024, with partners from Germany, Italy, Sweden and the United Kingdom.

 For more information or to reach out, please contact us.